allegro/turnilo/docs/configuration-datacubes.md

 To the `attributeOverrides` to tell Turnilo that this is numeric.

 You can now use `$age` in numeric expressions.
-For example you could create a dimension with the formula `$age / 2 + 7`.
+For example, you could create a dimension with the formula `$age / 2 + 7`.